 - Roll purchases into a “superbundll” and pay it off in six fortnightly payments.

-Shop online: Choose Latitude Pay as a payment option at the online checkout, apply for an account if it’s your first time (approval is typically instant) or login, then pay 10% of the purchase price upfront and the rest later.
+Shop online: Choose Latitude Pay as a payment option at the online checkout, apply for an account if it’s your first time (approval is typically instant, the provider says) or login, then pay 10% of the purchase price upfront and the rest later.